Our Mission

 However, this future is in serious jeopardy.
 Chinese companies are actively manipulating the global solar market – dumping solar panels often made with forced labor into the American market at depressed prices to drive American manufacturers out of business.
 American solar manufacturers have been forced to file a petition with the U.S. Commerce Department and U.S. International Trade Commission asking them to finally enforce our antidumping laws against China’s illegal conduct.

-Energy independence is a cornerstone of national security.
-By building a successful domestic solar industry, the U.S. can break from its reliance on foreign energy sources — reducing our vulnerability to supply disruptions and geopolitical conflicts.
+By building a successful domestic solar industry, the U.S. can break from its reliance on foreign energy sources — reducing our vulnerability to supply disruptions.

-We cannot leave our clean energy future in the hands of a foreign adversary.
-To meet our climate goals, we need to onshore the solar supply chain and stop China’s attacks on America’s domestic solar manufacturing capacity.
+We cannot leave this critical component of our energy future in the hands of a single foreign adversary.
+We need to onshore the solar supply chain and stop China’s attacks on America’s domestic solar manufacturing capacity.

 Solutions

-Congress must protect our taxpayer dollars by passing the Bipartisan American Tax Dollars for American Solar Manufacturing Act to ensure that Chinese companies and other foreign entities of concern do not take advantage of the 45X clean energy tax credits intended to boost American manufacturing.
-The Biden-Harris Administration must also tighten the “domestic content” rules that determine how much of a solar panel must be made by American workers in order to benefit from American tax credits.
+Congress must protect our taxpayer dollars to ensure that Chinese companies and other foreign entities of concern cannot take advantage of the 45X clean energy tax credits in the Inflation Reduction Act intended to boost American manufacturing.
+The Trump Administration must also tighten the “domestic content” rules that determine how much of a solar panel must be made by American workers in order to benefit from American tax credits.

 It is equally important that the government enforce our existing trade laws.
 The Commerce Department and U.S. International Trade Commission must follow the facts and enforce the law in the antidumping cases filed by the American Alliance for Solar Manufacturing Trade Committee.